What is Feeding Therapy?

 Feeding difficulties are common for normally developing infants and toddlers.
 It’s a good idea to start looking out for signs of more complicated feeding issues, and have a feeding evaluation done, if these challenges persist.
 Your child might benefit from feeding therapy if they struggle to meet their nutritional needs in an age appropriate way.
 Below are issues to look out for as your child progresses in eating:

 Ask your pediatrician to refer you to a feeding therapist to address areas of concern.
 Challenging feeding behaviors are often related to underlying problems that are easily overlooked.
-Some issues include oral motor delays, sensory processing disorders, digestive issues, or past trauma experiences.
-For that reason, working with a feeding therapist to identify and address the root cause can help you move towards long term progress.
+Working with a feeding therapist to identify and address the root cause can help you move towards long term progress.

 How Do I Find a Pediatric Feeding Therapist who can address my child’s needs?

-A professional trained in pediatric feeding disorders, or a group of professionals who address different aspects of feeding, can provide feeding therapy to help your child learn to eat better.
-Medical, nutritional, psychosocial challenges, or developmental delays that affect feeding skills can lead to food related challenges.
-Feeding specialists with different backgrounds can work together and individually address specific aspects of feeding.
+Medical, nutritional, psychosocial challenges, or developmental delays that affect feeding skills can be addressed through multidisciplinary care.
+Feeding specialists with different backgrounds can work together and address different aspects of feeding.

-• Registered Dietitian Nutritionists address issues relating to malnutrition, growth concerns, food allergies or intolerances, and nutrient deficiencies.
+- Registered Dietitians address issues relating to malnutrition, growth concerns, food allergies or intolerances, and nutrient deficiencies.
 Registered dietitians can also help families foster positive relationship with food and eating.

 What Are Different Approaches in Feeding Therapy?